zengbing15/lumos_doc/docs/tutorials/querytransactions.md

 ## Environment

 The following examples are verified on Ubuntu 20.04.2.
-Steps on the other platforms are similar and can be adjusted accordingly.
+Steps on the other platforms can be adjusted accordingly.

 ## Examples